-HSA Southwest Chicago is opening with Kindergarten through 8th grade in the fall of 2014.
-HSA Southwest Chicago will accept 450 students in its first year (50 students, two sections in each grade).
+HSA Southwest Chicago opened with Kindergarten through 8th grade in the fall of 2014.
+HSA Southwest Chicago accepted 450 students in its first year (50 students, two sections in each grade).
 The class size is maximum 25 at HSA Southwest Chicago.
-HSA Southwest Chicago will add one grade each year to be a K-12 campus eventually.
-At full capacity, HSA Southwest Chicago will serve 750 students.
+HSA Southwest Chicago added one grade each year to be a K-12 campus.
+HSA Southwest Chicago now serves 750 students.

 HSA Southwest Chicago is located at 5401 S. Western Avenue Chicago, IL 60609 and accepts students citywide.

 HSA Southwest Chicago implements the Concept Schools design, which is a proven successful, student-centered, and evidence-based educational design, currently being implemented in 30 charter schools across the Midwest.
 Four of the 30 schools are located in Illinois.
-They are Chicago Math and Science Academy, Horizon Science Academy-McKinley Park, Horizon Science Academy-Belmont, and Quest Charter Academy in Peoria, IL.
+They are Chicago Math and Science Academy, Horizon Science Academy-McKinley Park and Horizon Science Academy-Belmont.

 The main characteristics of the HSA Southwest Chicago are: